Speed limits in the United States by jurisdiction: Alaska

 The speed limit when towing a mobile home is 45 mph.

 American Samoa

 The maximum speed limit in American Samoa is 30 mph, with 15 mph in residential areas.
-The 30 miles per hour speed limit is the lowest maximum speed limit of any state or permanently inhabited territory.
+The 30 mph speed limit is the lowest maximum speed limit of any state or permanently inhabited territory.
 Although 30 mph is the maximum speed limit, in most areas 25 mph is the maximum speed limit.